Faye Wong: 2010–present: Partial comeback

 On 30 December 2016, Wong hosted the highly anticipated concert at the Mercedes-Benz Cultural Centre in Shanghai, with a free live broadcast on Tencent Video watched by 20 million online audience and a paid VR live webcast through Digital Domain watched by 88 thousand audience.
 Her singer-songwriter daughter, Leah Dou, was part of the backing vocalists team.
 Wong performed several new songs at the concert, opening with "Dust" (塵埃), with her own lyrics comparing herself at this time to a particle of dust: "Blown up and dusted off.
 Inhaled and exhaled.
 No meaning, no direction.
 Don't want anything."
 She also rendered "Tong's Palace" (童殿), the Mandarin version of Leah's English song "The Way" with the Chinese lyrics by Albert Leung intended as a sequel to "Mortal World" (人間), Wong's song to Leah back in 1998.

-The high-profile concert received divisive reviews.
+The concert received divisive reviews.
 Singer Gong Linna criticized Wong's "off-pitch" performance, while music critic Liang Huan accused her of using pre-recorded "live" vocals.
 Singer and producer Tiger Hu stated that Wong did go off-key during the VR live broadcast but explained that the audio fidelity was too high, which is why the stadium audience didn't complain as much as the online audience.
 Hu believed this highlighted the failure of the VR live broadcast and predicted that fewer singers would attempt it in the future.
 Nicholas Tse, who is also the Greater China chairman of Digital Domain in charge of the VR live broadcast, defended her on social media, saying, "She sounds great on her own!"

 In 2018, Wong participated in two variety shows, Hunan TV's PhantaCity and CCTV-3's National Treasure II.
 In May, 2020, she was one of the headliners for Alibaba's "Believe In The Future," a three-day online benefit concert for COVID-19 frontline workers.
 In September, Wong hosted a karaoke live broadcast on the Alibaba-owned platform Youku, teaming up to sing a duet with Jack Ma near the end of the broadcast.
-On 15 February 2018, Wong and Na Ying reunited after their "Let's Meet in 1998" to performe the song “Years” (歲月) at the 2018 CCTV Spring Festival Gala.
+On 15 February 2018, Wong and Na Ying reunited after their "Let's Meet in 1998" to perform the song “Years” (歲月) at the 2018 CCTV Spring Festival Gala.
 On 21 September 2021, Wong was featured in a pre-recorded performance of “Bay” (灣), the theme song of the CCTV Mid-Autumn Festival Gala in Shenzhen, co-hosted by Nicholas Tse.
 In January 2025, Wong performed a song, “My Gifts from the World" (世界贈予我的), at the CCTV Spring Festival Gala.
-On July 11, 2025, Wong’s first duet with her daughter Leah Dou, “You Are Also Here” (你也在这里), was released as the theme song of the web series Her Way of Survival, in which Dou stars.
+On July 11, 2025, Wong's first duet with her daughter Leah Dou, “You Are Also Here” (你也在这里), was released as the theme song of the web series Her Way of Survival, in which Dou stars.
+In February 2026, Wong performed “The Moment We Experienced Together” (你我经历的一刻), a cover of a song by the band ZaZaZsu, at the CCTV Spring Festival Gala.